kbob/kerfburn/doc/dev/specificode.md

 An assignment look like

    name=value

-Variable names are one or two lowercase letters long.
+Variable names are exactly two lowercase letters long.

 Each variable has a type.
 There are three types.